Anurich/Active-Learning-With-MLflow/README.md

 ### Active Learning.
 * Active Learning provide a way to train the model using only the useful dataset and yet manage to achieve if not the best but comparetively similar result to the model trained with all the dataset.
-* There exist many different strategies in Active Learning for sampling of dataset that can <b> uncertainity sampling, certainity sampling </b> or combination of both, etc. But in this case I used simple entropy sampling to sample the dataset.
+* There exist many different strategies in Active Learning for sampling of dataset that can <b> uncertainity sampling, diversity sampling </b> or combination of both, etc. But in this case I used simple entropy sampling to sample the dataset.
 The idea is to simply show how we can combine Active Learning with real world example.

 ### MLFlow.
 * MLflow is a framework of MLOps, It give us many functionalities like: